See how to make a DIY scarecrow costume in no time and with thrift store finds!

 - Hot glue gun & sticks

-- Brown eye liner for face painting seams/patches
+- Brown eye liner for painting seams/patches on face and hands

 I also hot glued raffia in all the pockets so it looked like the “hay” was growing up and out of Mr. Scarecrow.